Origins of the Band

-On August 12, 1914 at the Prince of Wales Armories in Edmonton, twelve men of the Edmonton Caledonian Pipe Band, some of whom are believed to have been police officers with the Edmonton Police Department, joined the fledgling Princess Patricia’s Canadian Light Infantry (PPCLI).
-Read more….
+On August 12, 1914 at the Prince of Wales Armouries in Edmonton, twelve men of the Edmonton Caledonian Pipe Band, some of whom may have been police officers with the Edmonton Police Service, joined the fledgling Princess Patricia’s Canadian Light Infantry (PPCLI).

 Their intention was to pipe the regiment over to the battlefields and, like so many of their compatriots, be home in time for Christmas.

 In the four long years in which they would serve their King and country, the bandsmen acted with honour and distinction, earning numerous awards and honours.
 Pipe Major John Colville and Pipe Sergeant Henry Laing were mentioned in dispatches.
 Piper/Sergeant John MacDonald, Piper Jock Robertson and Bass Drummer (Tambour) William Miller were awarded the Distinguished Conduct Medal.
 Sergeant John Ritchie was awarded the Meritorious Service Medal.